 What are Genetic Disorders?

-A genetic disorder occurs when the genes are affected by a mutation (also known as a pathogenic variant) or there is not enough genetic material.
-Genes are made of DNA (deoxyribonucleic acid), which contains instructions for cells to function properly.
+A genetic disorder occurs when the genes are affected by a mutation (also known as a pathogenic variant), or there is not enough genetic material.

-Inheriting a gene mutation from one or both parents is possible, as you receive half of your genes from each biological parent.
-Genes can change due to problems with DNA (mutations).
-This increases your risk of developing genetic disorders.
-In some cases, symptoms develop at birth, while in others they develop later in life.
+- Inheriting a gene mutation from one or both parents is possible, as you receive half of your genes from each biological parent.

 Chromosomal

-In this case, it has an effect on parts of the cell that house genes and DNA (chromosomes).
-People with these disorders lack or have duplicated chromosomal material.
+- In this case, it affects parts of the cell that house genes and DNA (chromosomes).

-Complex (multifactorial)
+Complex (Multifactorial)

-These diseases are caused by a combination of gene mutations and other causes.
-Chemical exposure, nutrition, some medications, and tobacco or alcohol usage are among them.
+- Chemical exposure, nutrition, some medications, and tobacco or alcohol usage are among them.

-Single-gene (monogenic)
+Single-gene (Monogenic)

-There are many types of genetic disorders such as:
+There are three types of genetic disorders;

-Chromosomal disorders:
+Chromosomal Disorders

 - Klinefelter syndrome